MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/identifying-the-location-of-internal-cameras.md

 ms.technology: windows-devices
 ---

-# Identifying the location of internal cameras (Windows Store device apps)
+# Identifying the location of internal cameras (UWP device apps)

 This topic provides info about supporting internal cameras on systems in Windows 8.1.
-It describes how to identify the physical location of built-in cameras so that they work correctly with Windows Store apps.
-It also describes how to set the Model ID so that the camera works with Windows Store device apps.
-To learn more about Windows Store device apps in general, see [Meet Windows Store device apps](meet-windows-store-device-apps.md).
+It describes how to identify the physical location of built-in cameras so that they work correctly with UWP apps.
+It also describes how to set the Model ID so that the camera works with UWP device apps.
+To learn more about UWP device apps in general, see [Meet UWP device apps](meet-uwp-device-apps.md).

 ## <span id="Providing_physical_location"></span><span id="providing_physical_location"></span><span id="PROVIDING_PHYSICAL_LOCATION"></span>Providing physical location